 The student works at both frozen section laboratories doing gross and microscopic evaluation of pathologic specimens under the guidance of a faculty consultant, pathology fellows and residents.
 They assist in the performance of autopsies and review cytology specimens with the assistance of faculty consultants and cytopathology fellows.

 Students are exposed to the functioning of the clinical pathology laboratories under the guidance of faculty consultant and residents.
 They meet on a regular basis with the faculty coordinator.

 Method of evaluation

-Students are evaluated based on feedback from consultants, fellows and residents at frozen section laboratories, Cytology and Autopsy Service; and evaluation by Faculty Coordinator.
+Students are evaluated based on feedback from consultants, fellows and residents at frozen section laboratories, cytology and autopsy service, and evaluation by the faculty coordinator.

 The student does an oral presentation on an interesting case that they would have seen on the surgical or autopsy service.
 This consists of a brief history and pathologic findings, followed by recent data about the cell and molecular biological aspects of the specific lesion.